IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 Extension duration: This environment will allow you to extend for this duration after reserving the environment.
 For example: An extension duration of 7 days means that you will be able to extend this reservation every week for another 7 days.

 Extension limit: This environment has a limited number of extensions.
-For example: Having an extension limit of 12 means that you can extend your reservation every week for another 7 days but there is a limite to doing an extension to 12 times only.
+For example: Having an extension limit of 12 means that you can extend your reservation every week for another 7 days but there is a limit to doing an extension to 12 times only.

 ### Support